jasiek-net/google-docs-to-markdown/README.md

 # GD2MD

 This is a simple wrapper around [gatsby-source-google-docs](https://github.com/cedricdelpoux/gatsby-source-google-docs).
-It allows you to save Google Docs as Markdown files locally.
-It keeps Google Drive folders structure and download all images.
+It allows you to export Google Drive to Markdown with keeping folders structure and downloading all images.
 Before running the script prepare `.env` file and run steps below.
 For more details checkout offical documentation of [gatsby-source-google-docs](https://github.com/cedricdelpoux/gatsby-source-google-docs).

 ```
 yarn install